jwteow/jwteow/README.md

 ## Hi there 👋

-My name is Justin, I am from Malaysia and I am a Universtiy of Melbourne 2024 graduate that majored in Computer and Software Systems.
+My name is Justin, I am from Malaysia and I am a University of Melbourne 2024 graduate that majored in Computer and Software Systems.

 - 😃 Some things I built whilst at Uni that I am proud of is a pacman game and a dijkstra solver
 - 🌱 I’m currently refining my skills in Python, C/C++ and Java.